Guard Contracts & Statistical Primer

 tests/eval/test_metrics_masked_lm.py). - Window overlap = 0 and coverage ≥ requested counts; CI/Release profiles treat

-violations as hard errors during the run (see
+violations as hard errors during report assembly and verification (see

 appears under